NRLMMD-GEOIPS/geoips/docs/source/devguide/dev_assisted_package_creation.rst

 If you don't have access to that, please feel free to view any of our `public repositories <https://github.com/orgs/NRLMMD-GEOIPS/repositories>`_ for a general idea of what we can help you with.
+For any standalone package that we'll be developing for users who have requested assistance, we'll largely be following the structure of the `template_basic_plugin package <https://github.com/NRLMMD-GEOIPS/template_basic_plugin>`_.
+The aforementioned package is a template for creating separate plugin packages that can interact with GeoIPS seamlessly.

 The purpose of integrating software like this is to elevate GeoIPS as a package that can process nearly any type of satellite, in-situ, geo-located -derived data, and output it